Decoding QR Codes for fun and profit

 Functional modules

-Functional modules are used for various metadata or image processing purposes.
+Functional modules are patterns in specific locations used for metadata or image processing purposes.

 1. Finder pattern